 As children we do not suffer from either superiority or inferiority.
 Both concepts became known to us as we grew up by the lessons our parents taught us, the lessons we learned from those who surrounded us the most and whatever life experiences we faced.

 Both superiority and inferiority complexes depend on other people.

 People who suffer from a superiority complex need other people to feel smaller than them.
 People who suffer from a superiority complex tend to be boisterous.
 They suffer from the “I need everyone to look at me syndrome” , “Look at how nice I am syndrome”, “Look at how much I have syndrome”.

-People with an inferiority complex need other people to feel larger than them.
-They do these by suffering of the “I am going to be find out syndrome” or the “I need someone to defend me syndrome”, “please don’t let anyone notice me syndrome”.
+People with an inferiority complex need other people in order to feel good, they make themselves smaller than those they surround themselves by.
+They suffer of the “I am going to be find out syndrome” or the “I need someone to defend me syndrome”, “please don’t let anyone notice me syndrome”.